 Tamper.
 An overt, conscious attempt to physically disable or otherwise disconnect the Ignition Interlock Device from its power source and thereby allow a person to start the engine or continue to operate a motor vehicle without a Passed Test.

-25.05: Certification of Types of Ignition Interlock Devices
+25.05: Model Specifications for Breath Alcohol Ignition Interlock Devices

-(1) A manufacturer or other entity seeking approval of any type of Ignition Interlock Device in order that it might be used to monitor compliance with Massachusetts Ignition Interlock Restrictions must demonstrate to the satisfaction of the Registrar that the device meets the conditions established in Model Specifications for Breath Alcohol Ignition Interlock Devices (BAIIDs), National Highway Traffic Safety Administration, Federal Register, Vol. 57, No. 67, April 7, 1992.
+(1) A manufacturer or other entity seeking approval of any type of Ignition Interlock Device in order that it might be used to monitor compliance with Massachusetts Ignition Interlock Restrictions must demonstrate to the satisfaction of the Registrar that the device meets the conditions established in Model Specifications for Breath Alcohol Ignition Interlock Devices (BAIIDs), National Highway Traffic Safety Administration, Federal Register, Vol. 78, No. 89, May 8, 2013.
 The Registrar shall certify such qualifying types of devices and shall publish a list of certified types of devices.